 National Geographic World, August, 1982, page 25, states: “On the morning of November 17, 1966, a record number of meteors—the trails of light left by burning meteoroids— streaked over North America.”

 The Guinness Book of World Records (1978), page 69: “The greatest meteor ‘shower’ on record occurred on the night of November 16-17, 1966, when the Leonid meteors (which occur every 33¼ years) were visible between western North America and eastern U.S.S.R.”
 Indeed, the meteoric shower of 1966 was the greatest star shower in history!

 Seven weeks later, the “Adventist Review” of January 16, 1986, page 2) published this response to that letter, and without any comment:

 Lawrence Maxwell’s statement that the November 13, 1833, falling of the stars “was the greatest star shower in history” is correct, rather than Angus McPhee’s 1966 date (Nov.
 28).
 The 1833 star shower fulfilled Matthew 24:29 and Revelation 6:12, 13, and for more than 100 years our ministers, teachers, and people have quite wholeheartedly believed this and taught it.
 This date is also in accordance with Ellen White’s statement: “This prophecy received a striking and impressive fulfillment in the great meteoric shower of November 13, 1833.
 That was the most extensive and wonderful display of falling stars which has ever been recorded.”—The Great Controversy, p.
 333.

 R. E. DELAFIELD Bonners Ferry, Idaho

-1. to prophecy and, implicitly, the year-day principle of interpretation by which the endtimes were calculated to have begun in A.D.
-1798, and
+1. prophecy and, implicitly, the year-day principle of interpretation, by which the endtimes have been calculated to have begun in A.D.
+1798, and also to

 2. a statement by Ellen White published in 1888 in her book The Great Controversy.